 Is it Wrong to Believe Without Sufficient Evidence?
 W.K.
 Clifford’s “The Ethics of Belief” by Spencer Case

 Pascal’s Wager: A Pragmatic Argument for Belief in God by Liz Jackson

 About the Author

 Jonathan Matheson is an Associate Professor of Philosophy at the University of North Florida.
 He is the author of The Epistemology of Disagreement (Palgrave) and co-editor of The Ethics of Belief: Individual and Social (Oxford University Press).
-He has also written numerous articles in epistemology and philosophy of religion. https://jonathandmatheson.wordpress.com
+He has also written many articles on epistemology and philosophy of religion. jonathandmatheson.wordpress.com